Tashish97/Ashish-Portfolio/README.md

 # Ashish_Toppo_Portfolio
 This is my portfolio to showcsae my knowledge and working methodology in the field of Data Science and Machine Learning.
+I have also done a complete documentation, please look into the attached pdf to each project.

 # [Project 1  :Insurance Forecast ](https://github.com/Tashish97/Linear-Regression)
 ### Algorithm :Linear Regression